 - A learning objective-solidifying reflection assignment

 - Free Marshmallow Challenge Kits, including all of the supplies you’ll need (e.g. spaghetti, string, marshmallows, tape measure, etc.) for each of your students!

 If you want to start your class with a bang of energy and active learning, give the Marshmallow Challenge a shot.

-So far the 10 ExEC Pilot professors, and their students love it.
-We think you, and your students, will will too 🙂
+So far the 10 ExEC Pilot professors and their students love it.
+We think you, and your students, will too 🙂

 For more information on the Marshmallow Challenge, be sure to check out Tom Wujec’s incredible website.
 He’s got a ton of great resources available there.

 We’ll share a fully-transparent update into the Fall Pilot Cohort of our Experiential Entrepreneurship Curriculum.

 Through faculty and student testimonials, we’ll share with you what’s going well and what we need to improve for next semester, as we practice what we preach, iterating our way to a more engaging and impactful entrepreneurship curriculum.

 Subscribe here to get our next classroom resource in your inbox.